Ryan Kaine is on the hunt…

 #

-“Names and bios will do for a start, over.”
+“Names and bios will do for a start.
+Over.”

 Corky sent them to your mobile half an hour ago.